AndrewRadev/sideways.vim/README.markdown

 ```

 The plugin is intended to be customizable, though at this point you'd need to
 look at the source to do this.
-In the future, it may also contain an
-"argument" text object (since the machinery to detect arguments is already
-there).

 ## Bonus functionality